 We really liked the 2D version of the movie, but this may have been the best 3D I’ve seen.
 The scene that first caught my eye in 3D was the scene when King Fergus is telling the tale of how he lost his leg and the boys are mimicking him by mouthing along as he talks.
 The depth from the triplet closest to the camera to King Fergus at the head of the table was just amazing.
 I still have a bit of a problem with motion scenes and the motion jitter of 3D that comes along with it, but overall I liked the 3D version a bit better this time while Julie favored the 2D version still.

-From the moment you meet Merida, you feel her presence and "draw" as a character.
-On the obvious front, there's her hair which commands your attention - but underneath is a well developed character that almost anyone can associate with at some level.
-From our standpoint, we associated with the struggle of being yourself but living within the constrains of others.
+From the moment you meet Merida, you feel her presence as a character.
+On the obvious front, there’s her hair which commands your attention – but underneath is a well-developed character that almost anyone can associate with at some level.
+From our standpoint, we associated with the struggle of being yourself but living within the constraints of others.

 DOLBY ATMOS AUDIO

 For review purposes, we wanted to make sure we could see the movie two ways – in standard surround sound as well as the new Dolby Atmos.
 There’s not too much to say about the standard Dolby surround as we’ve all heard it before – it’s not to say that it’s bad, we’re just already familiar with it.
 Dolby Atmos, on the other hand, is a subtle marvel – it really, truly does take film immersion to the next level, but like I eluded to, only in a subtle way.
 When I heard about the number of speakers (up to 64) I was concerned that the sound would be over the top and in your face could possibly come off as gimmicky.
 This was certainly not the case and it was amazing to hear the arrows zoom across the room from the right rear of the theater to the left front of the screen as the arrow would hit the target while Merida was riding Angus (her trusty horse).